NREL-Sienna/PowerSystems.jl/docs/src/tutorials/creating_system.md

 ```@repl basics
 get_rating(retrieved_component)
 ```
-See that now the data is now 1.0 (5.0 MW per-unitized by the generator (i.e., the device's) `base_power` of 5.0 MVA), which is the format we used to originally define the device.
+See that now the data is now 1.0 (5.0 MVA per-unitized by the generator (i.e., the device's) `base_power` of 5.0 MVA), which is the format we used to originally define the device.

 Recall that if you ever need to check a `System`'s settings, including the unit system being